walidshaari/Kubernetes-Certified-Administrator/README-cks.md

 # Certified Kubernetes Security Specialist (CKS)
-**Coming soon November 2020**

-Online resources that will help you prepare for taking the Kubernetes Certified Kubernetes Security Specialist Certification exam.

-**Disclaimer**: This is not likely a comprehensive list as the exam is not out yet, most likely will be a moving target with the fast pace of k8s development
-- please make a pull request if there something wrong or that should be added, or updated in here.

-I will try to restrict the cross references of resources to [kubernetes.io](kubernetes.io) as CNCF/Linux Foundation allows you search **k8s.io**.
-Youtube videos and other resources e.g. blogs will be optional.
-Content is scarse, will get updates by me and other contributors as we prepare for the CKS exam journey.
+_Before to start_

-Ensure you have the right version of Kubernetes documentation selected (e.g. v1.19 as of 15th July announcement) especially for API objects and annotations.
+Ensure you have the right version of Kubernetes documentation selected (e.g. v1.16 as of 20th Nov.
+2019 exam) especially for API objects and annotations.
+This release removes several deprecated API's.

 ## Exam Objectives